LakeMLB: Data Lake Machine Learning Benchmark: Experiments

 \subsubsection{\textbf{Impact of Matching Quality on Feature Augmentation}}

-We further investigate how the quality of row-level matching affects model performance under the feature augmentation strategy.
-In the main experiments, each target-table sample is paired with its $1$-nearest neighbor from the auxiliary table to construct augmented features.
-To analyze the impact of matching quality, we instead use the $2^0$, $2^1$, $2^2$, and $2^4$ nearest neighbors, as well as randomly selected neighbors, for feature concatenation.
-As shown in Figure~\ref{fig:exp_join_diff_k}, although some fluctuations are observed, a clear overall trend emerges: as matching quality deteriorates, the amount of useful information contributed by the auxiliary table decreases, leading to a consistent decline in model performance.
+We further investigate the impact of row-level matching quality on feature augmentation.
+Figure~\ref{fig:exp_join_diff_k} shows a clear performance degradation as matching quality decreases.
+Although some fluctuations are observed, a clear overall trend emerges: as matching quality deteriorates, the amount of useful information contributed by the auxiliary table decreases, leading to a consistent decline in model performance.
 This indicates that the usefulness of auxiliary features diminishes when row alignment becomes less accurate, leading to lower classification accuracy.
 Overall, these results show that feature augmentation in the join setting critically relies on high-quality one-to-one row matching, highlighting row-level matching as an important direction for future join-based data lake learning.